 Presenting and Appearances

-In June 2018, Andrew appeared at the Margaret River Readers & Writers Festival.
+In June 2018, he appeared at the Margaret River Readers & Writers Festival.

 Awards/Residencies

-Andrew is the winner of the 2020 Peter Carey Short Story Award for his story Bock Bock as well as the 2018 Margaret River Press Short Story Competition for his story Pigface.
+Andrew was a winner of the 2021 Griffith Review Emerging Voices competition for his story Camelopard, the 2020 Peter Carey Short Story Award for his story Bock Bock as well as the 2018 Margaret River Press Short Story Competition for his story Pigface.

 His story Leibniz and Newton Take the Train was ‘Commended’ in the 2020 Newcastle Short Story Competition.